The Sign of the Four: Plot

 The party, now accompanied by Thaddeus, heads to Bartholomew's house, Pondicherry Lodge, Upper Norwood.
-As they enter the house, the worried housekeeper reveals that Bartholomew has locked himself in his laboratory and refuses to come out.
-Mary Morstan stays downstairs to comfort the housekeeper, while the others rush up to the laboratory door; through the keyhole, they can see Bartholomew Sholto slumped in his chair, with a "fixed and unnatural grin" upon his face.
+As they enter, the worried housekeeper reveals that Bartholomew has locked himself in his laboratory and refuses to come out.
+Mary Morstan stays downstairs to comfort the housekeeper, while the others rush up to the laboratory; through the keyhole, they can see Bartholomew slumped in his chair, with a "fixed and unnatural grin" upon his face.
 Holmes and Watson break down the door, to discover Bartholomew in a state of rigor mortis.
 Upon further inspection of the body, Holmes discovers a poisonous thorn above Bartholomew's ear.
 The treasure box is also gone, though there is a hole in the ceiling where it used to be.

 While the police wrongly take Thaddeus in as a suspect, Holmes deduces from footmarks and other clues that there are two persons involved in the murder: a one-legged white man named Jonathan Small, and a small Andamanese accomplice, who accidentally stepped in creosote.
-Borrowing Toby, a trained scent hound, from a naturalist, Holmes traces the pair to a boat landing.
+Borrowing a trained scent hound from a naturalist, Holmes traces the pair to a boat landing.
 Learning that Small has hired a steam launch named the Aurora, Holmes, with the help of the Baker Street Irregulars and his own disguises, traces the boat to a repair yard.
-In a police launch, Holmes and Watson pursue the Aurora when it flees the yard; the islander attempts to shoot a dart at Holmes, and is shot dead himself.
+In a police launch, Holmes and Watson pursue the Aurora when it flees the yard; the islander attempts to shoot a dart at Holmes, but is shot dead himself.
 Small attempts to flee, running the Aurora aground, but is captured.
 However, the treasure box is now empty; Small, not wanting to surrender the gems, had scattered them into the Thames during the chase.

 Small confesses that he was once a soldier of the Third Buffs in India, and lost his right leg to a crocodile while bathing in the Ganges.
-He then became an overseer on an indigo plantation; the 1857 rebellion occurred, and he was forced to flee to the Agra fortress.
-While standing guard one night, he was overpowered by Sikh troopers, who gave him a choice; be killed, or help them waylay Achmet, a disguised servant of an outlawed rajah, who had sent Achmet with a box of jewellery to the British for safekeeping.
+He then became an overseer on an indigo plantation, but when the 1857 rebellion occurred, was forced to flee to the Agra fortress.
+While standing guard one night, he was overpowered by Sikh troopers, who gave him a choice; be killed, or help them waylay a man who serves an outlawed rajah and is bringing his jewellery to the fortress for safekeeping.
 The robbery and murder took place, but the crime was discovered, although the hidden jewels were not.
-Small and his accomplices got penal servitude on the Andaman Islands.
+Small and his accomplices were convicted and sentenced to penal servitude, and were transferred after some time to a prison in the Andaman Islands.